 - Relieving stress and anxiety

 - Shaping activities with 14-19s to improve delivery

 - Attracting funding and resources

 - Developing coaches, leaders and volunteers

 - Creating new partnerships

-Sport England announced in early July that Energise Me had been successful in securing funding to support delivery of a local satellite clubs programme between October 2017 and March 2019.
+Sport England announced in December that Energise Me had been successful in securing funding to support delivery of a local satellite clubs programme until March 2021.